 Welcome to FishingNotes.com Black Butte Lake fishing report

 page.
 Here you will find all the information you need to make the best decisions for today's fishing.
 Current weather including air temperature, barometric pressure, wind speed and direction are continuously updated throughout the day.
-Vital fishing information for Black Butte Lake
+Black Butte Lake water temperature

 Black Butte Lake was formed in 1963 upon the completion of Black Butte Lake Dam.
 Located on Stony Creek west of Orland, the lake is an inviting and accessible recreation area on the west side of the Sacramento Valley.
 When full, the lake has a surface area of 4,460 acres, is seven miles long and has a shoreline of 40 miles.
 The dam provides flood damage protection for local towns and agricultural lands.
 Black Butte Lake is well-known throughout California as an excellent warm water fishery, with the best fishing during the spring and early summer mid winter is also a great time for the blue catfish.
 Crappie, largemouth and smallmouth bass, spotted bass, striped bass, channel catfish, Florida bluegill and green sunfish are the major game fish.
 A valid State of California fishing license is required.
 [Black Butte Lake. www.nwk.usace.army.mil, 02/03/2008]